24th February 2018 - 9:30am to 4:30pm

-The day includes: a two-hour writing workshop with an author of your choice; networking drinks reception with the speakers; and informative and interactive panel discussions with highly regarded commissioning editors and literary agents looking for debut authors to add to their lists.
+The day includes: a two-hour writing workshop with an author of your choice; plenty of opportunity to network with speakers and fellow delegates; informative and interactive panel discussions with literary agents looking for debut authors to add to their lists.

 In the morning, three successful children’s authors offer their advice on how to improve your writing with an engaging and interactive workshop with exercises and feedback.
 The afternoon sessions will help you navigate the current market, warn you of what to avoid in a submission to an agent and give insight into the minds of leading publishing industry figures.

 09.30-10.00 Welcome coffee and tea

 10.15-11.15 A writing workshop of your choice: either writing picture books with David Litchfield, writing for middle years with Kiran Millwood Hargrave or writing YA with Patrice Lawrence

 11.15-11.25 Short break

 11.25-12.45 Writing workshop continued

 12.45-13.30 Lunch break (lunch not included but teas and coffees available)